owlhouseconsultingllc/viz/README.md

 ## Sample Data Installation Notes (Optional):
 For examples/sample data, create a database named *sampledb* and run the *sampledb.sql*.
 Next, run the *tabs.sql* and *visualizations.sql* on the viz database.
 The visualizations will need to be updated with the correct connection/authentication information by clicking on the cog icon, going in to Manage Visualizations, and editing each.

-Once the installation is complete, the *install* folder should be deleted.
+Once the installation is complete, the *install* directory should be deleted.

 ## Managing Tabs: